Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

 The Kropholler conjecture, usually termed in the previous language can be restated as follows (bi-infinite means infinite and co-infinite):

 \begin{conj}[Kropholler] Let $G$ be a finitely generated group and $G/H$ a transitive $G$-set.
-Assume that $G$ commensurates an bi-infinite subset $A\subset G/H$.
-Assume in addition that $A$ is $H$-invariant.
-Then $G$ splits over a subgroup commensurable (in the group sense) to $H$. \end{conj}
+Assume that $G$ commensurates an bi-infinite subset $M\subset G/H$.
+Assume in addition that $M$ is $H$-invariant.
+Then $G$ splits over a subgroup $L$ commensurate (in the group sense) to $H$, i.e.\ such that $H\cap L$ has finite index in both $H$ and $L$. \end{conj}

 The conjecture holds when $H$ is finite by Stallings' theorem.
-The assumption that $A$ is $H$-invariant is essential as otherwise Properties FW and FA would be equivalent (which is not the case, see Example \ref{FApFW}).
+The assumption that $M$ is $H$-invariant is essential as otherwise the conjecture would infer that Properties FW and FA are equivalent (which is not the case, see Example \ref{FApFW}).

-Dunwoody extends the conjecture to arbitrary discrete groups; the conclusion being replaced by the existence of an unbounded action of $G$ on a tree for which each edge orbit contains an edge whose stabilizer is commensurable (in the group sense) to $H$.
+Dunwoody extends the conjecture to arbitrary discrete groups; the conclusion being replaced by the existence of an unbounded action of $G$ on a tree for which each edge orbit contains an edge whose stabilizer is commensurate (in the group sense) to $H$.

 Let us also mention, in the language of commensurated subsets, a basic lemma of Scott \cite[Lemma~2.3]{Sco98}.
 Let $G$ be a group acting on a set $X$ with a commensurated subset $M$.
 Define (as in Proposition \ref{can_bij}) $W_x=\{g\in G\mid x\in gM\}$.
 Denote by $p_x$ the anti-orbital map $g\mapsto g^{-1}x$; note that it maps $W_x$ into $M$.